 Let me start by saying that the Nikon 14-24mm f/2.8G is a work of art.
-Marketed as Nikon’s flagship ultra wide-angle lens, the Nikon 14-24mm is a beautiful craftsmanship that one can only appreciate after holding it in hands and trying it out.
-When Nikon introduced it to the world of photography back in 2007 as a full-frame lens to be used with the back-then newly released, Nikon’s first-ever full-frame DSLR D3, the lens set a new standard in zoom lens performance in terms of sharpness and contrast.
-It was the world’s first 14mm ultra wide-angle zoom lens with a constant f/2.8 aperture and Nikon was proud to state that it rivals prime lenses when it comes to optical design and performance.
-As you will see from image samples that I posted in this review, the lens is truly very sharp, easily outperforming any other Nikon ultra wide-angle zoom lenses at all focal lengths, coming very close to the exceptional performance of the Nikon 24mm f/1.4G lens.
+Marketed as Nikon’s flagship ultra wide-angle lens, the Nikon 14-24mm is beautiful craftsmanship that one can only appreciate after holding it in hands and trying it out.
+When Nikon introduced it in 2007 as a full-frame lens to be used with the back-then newly released, Nikon’s first-ever full-frame D3 DSLR, the lens set a new standard in zoom lens performance in terms of sharpness and contrast.
+It was the world’s first 14mm ultra-wide-angle zoom lens with a constant f/2.8 aperture and Nikon was proud to state that it rivaled prime lenses when it came to optical performance.

 The Nikon 14-24mm f/2.8G lens was designed for a variety of wide-angle photography needs – from landscape and architectural photography to fashion and press photography.
-It incorporates Nikon’s latest optical technology and works well both on full-frame (FX) and cropped (DX) sensors, although it was specifically engineered to work best on full-frame cameras.
-On a cropped sensor, the 14-24mm is equivalent to 21-36mm, which is still wide enough for most situations, but not quite what it was designed to be…the 7mm field of view loss is quite significant on a cropped sensor.
-For ultra wide-angle photography needs on DX sensors, a better choice would be Nikon 12-24mm f/4.0G DX or Nikon 10-24mm f/3.5-4.5G DX.
+It incorporates Nikon’s advanced optical technologies and works well both on full-frame (FX) and cropped (DX) sensors, although it was specifically engineered to work best on full-frame cameras.
+On a cropped sensor, the 14-24mm is equivalent to a 21-36mm lens, which is still wide enough for most situations, but not quite what it was designed to be…the 7mm field of view difference is quite significant on the wide end.
+For ultra wide-angle photography needs on DX sensors, a better choice would be the Nikon 12-24mm f/4G DX or Nikon 10-24mm f/3.5-4.5G DX.

-The two letters “ED” in the lens name stand for “extra-low dispersion”, as explained in my Nikon lens naming convention article, which means that the lens delivers superior sharpness and reduced “chromatic aberration” or color fringing in photographs.
-In addition to the Silent Wave Motor (SWM/AF-S) that provides fast and quiet auto focus, the Nikon 14-24mm also features the Nano Crystal Coating technology, which reduces ghosting and flare.
-When it comes to weather sealing, the Nikon 14-24mm is well-protected against dust, moisture and tough weather conditions.
+The two letters “ED” in the lens name stand for “extra-low dispersion”, as explained in our Nikon Lens Naming Convention article, which means that the lens delivers superior sharpness and reduced chromatic aberration in photographs.
+In addition to the Silent Wave Motor (SWM/AF-S) that provides fast and quiet autofocus, the Nikon 14-24mm also features Nano Crystal Coating and Super Integrated Coating, which drastically reduce ghosting and flare.
+When it comes to weather sealing, the Nikon 14-24mm is well-protected against dust, moisture, and tough weather conditions.

 - Mount Type: Nikon F-Bayonet